 Dental Tourism is Booming in Thailand, Thanks to Quality Treatment at Low Prices

-You will find dental clinics in Thailand that specialise in complete mouth restorations, where you can save thousands of dollars on an All-on-4 treatment.
-Even if you just need one dental implant to replace a lost anterior tooth, it is still likely to cost around 70% less in Thailand than Australia.
+You will find dental clinics in Thailand that specialise in complete mouth restorations, where you can save thousands of dollars on the All-on-4® treatment concept, All-on-6 and other multiple implant treatments.
+Even if you just need one dental implant to replace a lost anterior tooth, it is still likely to cost around 70% less in Thailand than in Australia.
 If you are looking for high-quality dental treatment, Thailand offers affordable prices at modern clinics across the country.

 The Cost of Dental Implants Compared: Thailand vs Australia

-To start off, consider the average price for a titanium dental implant, complete with abutment and crown, from a clinic in Sydney, Perth, Brisbane, and Melbourne.
-This currently stands at roughly AU$3,800, but in Thailand the same type of treatment costs on average just AU$1,480.
+Consider the average price for a titanium dental implant, complete with abutment and crown, from a clinic in Sydney, Perth, Brisbane, and Melbourne.
+This currently stands at roughly AU$3,800 but in Thailand the same type of treatment costs on average just AU$1,480.
 So the total saving on one dental implant can be over AU$2,300 if you visit a dentist in Thailand instead of Australia.

-It is a similar story when the average prices for an All-on-4 are compared.
+It is a similar story when the average prices for a full-arch implant procedure are compared.
 At an Australian dental clinic, this type of total teeth replacement treatment usually costs in the region of AU$34,000.
-Have an All-on-4 at a dental clinic in Thailand and the average price comes to just AU$14,280, which is almost $20,000 cheaper!
+Have the All-on-4® treatment concept at a dental clinic in Thailand and the average price comes to just AU$14,280, which is almost $20,000 less!

 A Quick Guide to How Dental Implants Work